mandar-ghade/geogate/server/README.md

 ## Configuring Server
 ### PostgreSQL server config
-To will have to create a `.env` file in the following format to configure the server for the database on your machine.
+In the server directory, you will have to create a `.env` file in the following format to configure the server for your machine's environment.
 ```dotenv
 DB_HOST=localhost # running on local machine
 DB_PORT=5432 # default Postgres port